List of Rookie Blue characters: Sam Swarek

 In the season 1 episode "Hot and Bothered", Andy, upset and confused, goes to see him at night and almost sleeps with him.
 This makes their relationship awkward afterward, but the two talk and make amends later.
 Although McNally is his love interest, he insists that their relationship is strictly professional.
-But in season 2, there still might be hope for McNally and him because of McNally's fiance Luke Callaghan cheating on her.
+But in season 2, there still might be hope for McNally and him because of McNally's fiancé Luke Callaghan cheating on her.
 During the end of season's 2 "Best Laid Plans", he went back into undercover operations before he had the chance to become romantically involved with McNally.
 However, they meet in the following episode and finally hook up.
 After getting suspended, he asks Andy to have a real relationship, but she leaves town to keep her job, since one of the terms of the suspension was for Swarek and McNally to not see each other, which leaves him disoriented.
 In the beginning of season 3, Andy convinces him to restart the relationship, although he wants to take it slow.
 When Andy's mother reappears in her life, he investigates her, and we see that he doesn't like or trust Claire because he blames her for Andy's pain.
 When Detective Barber dies, he goes into a dark place and starts to question Andy's instincts as a cop.
 He then wonders how much he will sacrifice for their relationship, so he breaks up with her saying that he cannot take it anymore.
 Everyone tells him how foolish he is for what he's done, but he has already noticed.
 When he sees Andy terrified and holding a grenade, he confesses his love for her.
 Then he tries to convince her that breaking up was a mistake, that he will do anything to make it up to her, but she is hurt and not sure he means it.
 He asks her for drinks, but he is left waiting as she is already gone for the task force without talking to him.
 In season 4, he becomes detective and has been dating Officer Marlo Cruz.
 He was shot by Kevin Ford in the last episode of season 4, but recovers.
 In season 5, he rekindles his relationship with McNally, and later proposes to her in mid-season 6.
 On the first episode of season 6, Marlo confesses to him that she's pregnant, and this causes a strain in his and Andy's relationship for some time.
 He and Oliver Shaw begin to have suspicions about corruption within the police force during season 5 and 6, which is confirmed when Police Commissioner Santana and Steve Peck gets arrested.
 In the season 6 finale, Swarek marries McNally at a small church wedding with their colleagues and both their fathers present.
 Shaw, one of his few close friends, was his best man.
 Swarek owns a goldendoodle named Boo Radley, whom he bought for McNally (as he promised after they previously broken up) before they get married.